kwasniew/hyperbook/README.md

   posts: []
 };
 ```
-The initial content flip should be gone.
+It will remove the initial flip.

 ## Writing your own effects